 Emotionally intelligent people handle criticism well by focusing on these 7 steps:

 - Listen and give yourself time to process.
 Emotionally intelligent people take the time to hear what’s being said, and ask questions to make sure they understand the criticism fully.
-Your first instinct might be to immediately respond or defend yourself, but resist the urge; delay your response until you’ve gathered your thoughts.
+Your first instinct might be to immediately respond or defend yourself, but resist the urge; I life coach my clients to delay their response until they’ve gathered their thoughts.
 Keep your ears open and look at this as an opportunity for growth.
 If the criticism occurs in person, respond graciously with a polite but generic response (i.e. “I appreciate the input!
 It gives me something to think about.”).
 Address the issue again after you’ve had time to think.

 - Assume good intentions.
 The person delivering the criticism may not have your best interests at heart.
 But in the spirit of change and growth, make this assumption to start.